Efficient Contextual LLM Cascades through Budget-Constrained Policy Learning: Introduction

-\begin{itemize} \item \textbf{Characterization of the accuracy, monetary cost, and latency of LLMs.} To understand the trade-offs between the LLMs, we quantify the accuracy and cost of 5 different LLMs (Llama and GPT variants) with 3 different prompt strategies (standard, domain expert, and CoT) on 3 datasets (GSM8K, CSQA, and LLC).
+\squishlist \item \textbf{Characterization of the accuracy, monetary cost, and latency of LLMs.} To understand the trade-offs between the LLMs, we quantify the accuracy and cost of 5 different LLMs (Llama and GPT variants) with 3 different prompt strategies (standard, domain expert, and CoT) on 3 datasets (GSM8K, CSQA, and LLC).

 \item \textbf{An adaptive LLM and prompt selection policy based on reinforcement learning.} $\alg$ dynamically chooses the right LLM and prompt for each question.
 It does this by leveraging context about the current question, re-querying the models if needed to verify the consistency of the responses, and thinking ahead about the remaining budget.
+We also provide some theoretical justification for $\alg$'s key design choices.